Perchinka/CCC_ctf/web/Robots madness/README.md

 ---
 ## Description
 ```
 Our agents have found one of the robots' websites, but they can't understand how the robots distinguish their own from the foes.
 Help them figure it out.

-You might find it useful to read about website design and search engine robots
+You might find it useful to read about **websites structure** and **search engine robots**
 ```

 ---